Audio and video settings

 If none of the default images suits you, it is possible to upload a custom image.
 In order to do it:

-button in the Virtual background section.
+Click the button in the section.

 In the file manager of your operating system, select an image (supported formats: .jpg, .png, .svg, .jpeg, .gif, .jpe, .jif, .jfif, .jfi, .bmp, .webp) or video (supported formats: .mp4, .avi, .mov, .webm, .mkv).